perjerz/academic-perjerz/content/authors/admin/_index.md

 - Admin
 ---

 Siwat is the Angular & Web enthusiast who passionating front-end architecture.
 He has experienced in enterprise software industries such as bank, telecom and energy.
-He has maintained Angular Thailand community.
-He is sometimes Angular meetup speaker and organizer.